4 Steps to Being a Business Champion: Bridging Learning to Performance

 They started by formulating a learning strategy that aligned precisely to their mission and core values – as a leading oil services provider, their goal was to provide safe, affordable energy and improve people’s lives, all the while balancing the challenges of their highly regulated industry.

 Jennifer Wolf Rogers, Global Content Development Manager at Baker Hughes, had her work cut out for her.
 When examining the business needs, she encountered quite the problem.
-While their training team had been producing content for one audience, their business wasn’t at all structured this way.
+While their training team had been developing learning content for one audience, their business wasn’t at all structured this way.
 They had several product lines and several business segments, and within these lines the learning assets that were available for the workforce were very different.
 They were in different formats, and this content couldn’t necessarily be re-used or shared between them.
 According to Jennifer, what they really needed to do was change their mindset and “actually make assets available for people in multiple formats at the time that they needed them.
 [That] is what we felt like we needed to be able to accelerate our organization and enable that performance.”

 Technology has now enabled them to provide a consistent learning experience to all of their learners across business lines, and also provide them with relevant, bite-sized content that helps them do their jobs better and more safely.

 But as we all know, change is never easy.
-The second step in Baker Hughes’s journey was to make a major paradigm shift in the way they developed content.
+The second step in Baker Hughes’s journey was to make a major paradigm shift in the way they developed learning content.
 They needed to move to a single-source methodology, which basically refers to the ability to create content one time, in one single format, and then easily rebrand it, reapply a different look and feel depending on the particular business unit, for example, or take a piece of content and make it look different depending on which user or department is accessing it.

 Once they enacted this change, they moved to step 3, which was to centralize all their content and to specifically align it to the organization’s capabilities.
 Well what the heck does that mean?
 Their L&D folks met with their business units and determined what the performance and qualification criteria should be for various roles within the organization.
-Once they had that determined, they built their content and curriculum to understand what behaviors would need to change in a person to reach success, how to measure that success, and ultimately how the training would drive performance.
+Once they had that determined, they developed their learning content and curriculum to understand what behaviors would need to change in a person to reach success, how to measure that success, and ultimately how the training would drive performance.

 Organizing their content and standardizing its delivery to their learners around the globe was also of paramount importance.
 Baker Hughes has an Eastern Hemisphere and Western Hemisphere Education Center, and they wanted to ensure that all learning materials being delivered from these establishments were consistent across the business.
 By centralizing the production of their content in one place through Xyleme’s learning platform, they also made it possible to retrieve all the content from one secure location in the cloud, thus ensuring that no matter who accessed the content, or from where, they got the same experience Baker Hughes’s training team intended them to have.